drmonkeysee/CinyTest/README.md

 ## Project Structure

-CinyTest is made up of a single header file and source file: **ciny.h** and **ciny.c**.
+CinyTest is made up of a header file and source file: **ciny.h** and **ciny.c**.
 To build and use CinyTest only these two files are needed.
-CinyTest was developed in Xcode and it uses the project structure for that IDE, though a simple make file is available.
+CinyTest was developed in Xcode and uses the project structure for that IDE, though a simple [make] file is available.
 The notable parts of the repository are:

-- **CinyTest** - main project consisting of CinyTest code and [XCTest] classes that test CinyTest. builds CinyTest and runs the CinyTest unit tests.
+- **CinyTest** - main project consisting of CinyTest code and [XCTest] unit tests. builds the library and runs the tests.
-- **CinyTest-Sample** - sample project illustrating the use of CinyTest to unit test a simple binary tree module.
+- **CinyTest-Sample** - sample project illustrating the use of CinyTest to test a simple binary tree module.
 - **Documentation** - a [Doxygen] configuration file for the CinyTest header file. the generated doc files are packaged as part of the zip files found under the releases tab in GitHub.

 ## Example

-A simple example testing a rectangle module that shows how to create unit test suites and check assertions in CinyTest.
+This example shows how to test a simple rectangle module.
 For a more extensive example see the **CinyTest-Sample** project in the workspace included in this repository.
 For a complete listing of CinyTest features consult the API documentation included in the release zip or header file.

 ### Rectangle.h
 ```c